9 Cape Town Beaches: The Best Spots For A Great Escapade

 If you’re visiting Cape Town, South Africa, for more than a day, you will certainly make your way to the Cape of Good Hope.
 When climbing the stairs to the lighthouse, you’ll notice a small white sand beach tucked between the cliffs.

 This is the stunning Dias Beach.
 It is by far the most secluded and the southernmost of the Cape Town beaches on this list.
-Have in mind that it is situated inside the Cape Point National Park.
+Keep in mind that it is situated inside the Cape Point National Park.
 If you’d like to keep its seclusion intact, follow the park’s rules and respect the surrounding nature.

 8. Boulders Beach: Get Close To The Endangered African Penguins